A critical component of any small business's digital marketing plan is search marketing.

 What are the Cons?
 When customer reviews are positive, this can help build trust and get you more business; but when reviews are negative, it can be detrimental to your business.
 You will want to pay attention to what people are saying and respond (professionally) to negative reviews in a timely manner.

 Establishing online directory listings is not a one-time task.
 Listings should be reviewed on a regular basis to monitor customer reviews and ensure your information remains up-to-date.
 It is a good idea to review your directory listings at least once per month.
-If you need a little help establishing and monitoring your online directory listings, consider hiring a professional to help you.
-Okanagan Small Business Services offers affordable help on an as-needed basis.

 The second way to get your business into search results is paid listings.
 ‘Paid Listings’ is synonymous with ‘Search Advertising’, Google's ‘AdWords’ and ‘PPC (Pay-Per-Click) Ads’.
 Depending how competitive your industry is, your business may have to fight for space in online directory lists.
 Further action (such as paid listings) may be required to achieve the results you want.